TEGRAXD/lavalink-server/README.md

 You can see more versions in their [repository](https://github.com/lavalink-devs/Lavalink/releases).

 ## Running
-You are able to run Lavalink using Java or start.sh.
+You are able to run Lavalink using Java.
 ```bash
 java -jar Lavalink.jar
 ```